 This information is intended to help citizens of Alabama better understand assisted living, home care, and adult day care costs throughout their state.
 It also discusses the different payment options and financial assistance programs that are available to aid in caring for the elderly, whether it be at home or in a residential care facility.

 The programs listed here are inclusive of what is available from the state of Alabama, but it is not inclusive of what is available nationally.
 Since this is the case, it’s important to also search for nationwide assistance.
 This will enable individuals to find the programs that best suit their needs.
 One can do this by utilizing our Resource Locator Tool.

 Answer the questions below to see the cost of care in your area.

-The average cost of assisted living in Alabama in 2022, according to Genworth’s 2021 Cost of Care Survey, is $3,503 / month.
+The average cost of assisted living in Alabama, according to Genworth’s 2021 Cost of Care Survey, is $3,503 / month.
 In the costliest areas of the state, Anniston, Florence, Auburn, and Birmingham, the average cost ranges from $4,028 – $4,771 / month.
 In Decatur, Montgomery, and Mobile, the average monthly cost is within $100 / month of the statewide average monthly cost.
 The least costly assisted living can be found in Dothan, Gadsden, and Tuscaloosa.
 Here the monthly cost ranges from $2,150 to $3,150.